Find and and tackle your German debtor

 Now, while this sounds fairly simple, foreign clients will encounter a few practical problems: first of all, you will have to find the locally qualified Gerichtsvollzieher, because they are only allowed to act within their own geographical area.
 Even a mid-sized city like Regensburg (population 130,000) has 18 Gerichtsvollziehers.
 Big cities like Frankfurt, Munich or Berlin have up to 100.
 If you do not know who is qualified to serve papers in the street where the debtor or defendant lives then you can send your request to the Gerichtsvollzieher-Verteilerstelle (central bailiff’s office) which is affiliated to the respective Local Court (Amtsgericht) of the town where the debtor / defendant lives.
 Of course, this will delay the process for a few days, especially if the request is not in German.

 Next, the Gerichtsvollzieher will need to receive the papers to be served.
-You must determine whether originals must be served or whether copies are fine.
-If copies are fine it may be a good idea to email the documents as PDF scans to a German lawyer in that city and ask him/her to print them out and send them to the Gerichtsvollzieher.
-This saves courier fees.
-It also saves time and money if you provide the Gerichtsvollzieher with two sets of the documents so that the Gerichtsvollzieher will not have to make those copies him-/herself.
+You must determine whether certified originals must be served or whether simply copies are sufficient.
+If copies are fine it may be a good idea to email the documents as PDF scans to a German lawyer in that city and ask him/her to print them out and send them to the Gerichtsvollzieher to speed matters up.
+This also saves international courier fees.
+What also saves time and money is if you provide the Gerichtsvollzieher with two full sets of the documents to be served so that the Gerichtsvollzieher will not have to make those copies him-/herself.

 Once the Gerichtsvollzieher has the documents and is happy with the instructions, he/she will go to the debtor’s / defendant’s home or work place and will attempt to serve the papers personally.
 If personal service is not possible then a German Gerichtsvollzieher will try to hand the papers to an adult family member or will deposit the papers in the addressee’s letterbox, if the debtor’s / defendant’s name is on the letterbox.
 This “Ersatzzustellung” (substituted service) is generally accepted by German courts without the need for an explicit court order.